Teklemuz/alx_html_css/css_advanced/README.md

-This projects is to build Smile School website.
-To build this website I use Advanced HTML and CSS and style of the page.
+This project is to build the Smile School website.
+To build this website, I used advanced HTML, CSS, and the style of the page.